sr-gi/bolt13/13-watchtowers.md

 #### Signing appointment requests

-Appointment request must be arrenged as follows while serialized for signing:
+Appointment request must be arranged as follows while serialised for signing:

 	txlocator | encrypted_blob {| to_self_delay}

 `to_self_delay` will only be included if it is also included in the request.

-The signature must be performed following [Data serilization and signing](#data-serilization-and-signing).
+The signature must be performed following [Data serialisation and signing](#data-serialisation-and-signing).

 #### Rationale